marcelpetersen/mobil/_drafts/5-things-to-look-for-in-a-vehicle-sharing-software-provider.md

   things to look for when selecting your software provider. '

 ---
 If you’re considering getting into the vehicle sharing business, you probably already know the very basics of what you need to do before you start.
-You’ll need to understand your customer’s needs, decide where to launch, choose which vehicles to buy and - last but most certainly not least - which software provider to launch with.
+You’ll need to understand your customer’s needs, decide on a location, choose which vehicles to buy and - last but most certainly not least - choose which software provider to launch with.

 ![](/uploads/2019/08/07/Fleet Blog Post.png)